docker/docs/content/billing/scout-billing.md

 ### Renew a canceled subscription

 You can renew a canceled subscription any time before the end of the billing cycle.
-You can find this date in the billing details portal.
+You can find this date in the details for your current plan.

 1. Find the canceled plan in the billing details portal.
+2. Optional: you can update your payment method here before you renew the plan.
+Otherwise, your renewal charges to the original payment method.
-2. Next to the name of your canceled Docker Scout plan, select **Renew plan**.
+3. Next to the name of your canceled Docker Scout plan, select **Renew plan**.
-3. Review the details for your subscription.
+4. Review the details for your subscription.
 Note that you can't edit the number of repositories or the billing information.
-4. Select **Renew plan** to confirm.
-Renewals charge to the original credit card used to buy your subscription.
+5. Select **Renew plan** to confirm.